 Slip-on flange

-Slip-on flanges offer easy installation and cost savings for low- to moderate-pressure systems.
+Slip-on flanges offer easier installation and lower fabrication cost for low- to moderate-pressure systems.

-You simply slide the flange over the pipe and weld it in place.
-This design makes alignment simple and reduces installation time.
-Slip-on flanges are common in water treatment, HVAC, fire protection, and food processing.
+You slide the flange over the pipe and weld it in place, which simplifies fit-up and reduces installation time.
+Slip-on flanges are common in water treatment, HVAC, fire protection, food processing, and other moderate-duty systems where maximum joint strength is not the primary requirement.

 | Characteristic | Description |